SalesConnection/Caction-Support/docs/Job_Update_Report_Filter.md

      <img src="img/Job_Update_Report_Filter_Step_2.png">
    </p>

 3. You can choose by what group that you want to show.
-For example, select "Job Update" and it will show the Filter Variable below.<br>
+For example, select "Job Update" and it will show the filter variable below.<br>

    <p align="center">
      <img src="img/Job_Update_Report_Filter_Step_3.png">
    </p>

 4. For example, select "Update Status".
-It will show the Operator, which includes "Update Status Contains" and "Update Status Not Contains".
+It will show the operator, which includes "Update Status Contains" and "Update Status Not Contains".

    <p align="center">
      <img src="img/Job_Update_Report_Filter_Step_4.png">